 - Anything that might drip down my arm — tacos, ssam, and yes, I suppose some sandwiches, also!

-Readers, what would you avoid ordering?
+Readers, what are your best tips for what NOT to order at a business lunch?
 (Or, what would you order but then eat differently than if left to your own devices — e.g., cutting your lettuce in salads or eating French fries with a fork)?